rotundasoftware/cartero/README.md

 				projectDir : __dirname,			// the root directory of your project.
 All other paths in
 												// these options are relative to this directory. library : {
-					path : "assetLibrary/"		// the path to your Asset Library directory },
+					path : "assetLibrary/"		// the relative path to your Asset Library directory.
+				},
 				views : {
-					path : "views/",			// the directoy that contains your server side view templates viewFileExt : ".jade"		// the file extension of your view templates }
+					path : "views/",			// the directoy that contains your server side view templates. viewFileExt : ".jade"		// the file extension of your view templates.
+				}
 				publicDir : "static/",			// your app's "public" or "static" directory (where
-												// compiled assets will be dumped.)
+												// compiled assets will be dumped).

-				tmplExt : ".tmpl",				// the file extension(s) of your client side template files mode : "dev"
+				tmplExt : ".tmpl",				// the file extension(s) of your client side template files. mode : "dev"
 			}

-			// `dev` target uses all the default options dev : {},
+			// `dev` target uses all the default options. dev : {},

-			// `prod` target overrides the `mode` option prod : {
+			// `prod` target overrides the `mode` option. prod : {
 				options : {
 					mode : "prod"